 Our gracious Creator cares and provides for all his creatures.
 His tender mercies are over all his works; and so far as his love influences our minds, so far we become interested in his workmanship and feel a desire to take hold of every opportunity to lessen the distresses of the afflicted and increase the happiness of the creation.
 Here we have a prospect of one common interest from which our own is inseparable, that to turn all the treasures we possess into the channel of universal love becomes the business of our lives.

 – John Woolman, "A Plea for the Poor," 1763

-We should seek opportunities to make a positive impact on society by supporting socially responsible methods and institutions and avoiding those that oppress others and block a more equitable distribution of wealth.
+We should seek opportunities to make a positive impact on society by supporting socially responsible methods and institutions, and avoiding those that oppress others and block a more equitable distribution of wealth.
 We who have at our disposal or under our direction funds for investment should avoid projects, no matter how rewarding, that might serve anti-social or immoral ends.
-We should also avoid the illusory benefits of highly speculative schemes or practices that seem, like gambling, to promise something for nothing.
+We should also avoid the illusory benefits of highly speculative schemes or practices that, like gambling, seem to promise something for nothing.
 Especially we should avoid activities, whether involving money or work, that can bring benefit to us by hurting someone else.